rayanfer32/GD-index/README.md

 ##### 1. Works only if you are 'logged in' or the file premissons set are 'public'!
 ##### 2. Making files public is not completely a good solution beacause, it can get your ass 'DMCA strikes' or can show 'quota exceeded errors' if your publishing pirated content!

+Clicking on the thumbnail or the 'play btn' will open drive player.
 ![img](Screenshot_20200914-002508.png)

 ## USAGE: